EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/slas_tutorial.md

 This tutorial will show you how to extend an initial experimental design for a Gaussian process (GP) emulator, using an adaptive sampling technique.
-The idea is to take our current GP and find a new design point (or batch or points) that will have 'the greatest impact' on improving the fit of the GP.
+The idea is to take our current GP and find a new design point (or batch of points) that will have 'the greatest impact' on improving the fit of the GP.

 This tutorial will show you how to: